dahall/Vanara/Core/readme.md

 Enum | Description | Values
 ---- | ---- | ----
 [Vanara.InteropServices.CorrespondingAction](https://github.com/dahall/Vanara/search?l=C%23&q=CorrespondingAction) | Actions that can be taken with a corresponding type. | None, Get, Set, GetSet, Exception
+[System.Diagnostics.CodeAnalysis.DynamicallyAccessedMemberTypes](https://github.com/dahall/Vanara/search?l=C%23&q=DynamicallyAccessedMemberTypes) | Specifies the types of members that are dynamically accessed.
+This enumeration has a System.FlagsAttribute attribute that allows a bitwise combination of its member values. | None, PublicParameterlessConstructor, PublicConstructors, NonPublicConstructors, PublicMethods, NonPublicMethods, PublicFields, NonPublicFields, PublicNestedTypes, NonPublicNestedTypes, PublicProperties, NonPublicProperties, PublicEvents, NonPublicEvents, Interfaces, All
 [Vanara.RunTimeLib.FileAttributeConstant](https://github.com/dahall/Vanara/search?l=C%23&q=FileAttributeConstant) | These constants specify the current attributes of the file or directory specified by the function. | _A_NORMAL, _A_RDONLY, _A_HIDDEN, _A_SYSTEM, _A_SUBDIR, _A_ARCH
 [Vanara.RunTimeLib.FileOpConstant](https://github.com/dahall/Vanara/search?l=C%23&q=FileOpConstant) | The integer expression formed from one or more of these constants determines the type of reading or writing operations permitted.
 It is formed by combining one or more constants with a translation-mode constant. | _O_RDONLY, _O_WRONLY, _O_RDWR, _O_APPEND, _O_RANDOM, _O_SEQUENTIAL, _O_TEMPORARY, _O_NOINHERIT, _O_CREAT, _O_TRUNC, _O_EXCL, _O_SHORT_LIVED, _O_OBTAIN_DIR, _O_TEXT, _O_RAW, _O_BINARY, _O_WTEXT, _O_U16TEXT, _O_U8TEXT
 [Vanara.RunTimeLib.FilePermissionConstant](https://github.com/dahall/Vanara/search?l=C%23&q=FilePermissionConstant) | These constants are used to indicate file type in the st_mode field of the _stat structure. | _S_IEXEC, _S_IWRITE, _S_IREAD, _S_IFIFO, _S_IFCHR, _S_IFDIR, _S_IFREG, _S_IFMT